Mick609/Metronome/README.md

 1. public String toString(): Returns the information of this event in String.

 and Getters and Setters for the other variables...

-## public class MainActivity extends AppCompatActivity (com.mick.example.metronome.activities.mainactivity)

-The class has 2 variables, and 2 methods.

-### Variables

-1. private static Metronome metronome: The object of the class Metronome.

-2. private TextView status: the object refer to the UI component.

-### Methods

-1. protected void onCreate(Bundle savedInstanceState): Init the variables.

-2. public void onClick(View v): Read the input of the EditText in UI and set the result as bpm of the metronome.
-Then start the metronome or stop it.